Chartered Accountants' Hall: Interior

+arranged against a white grid pattern.
+LED panels placed behind the glass illuminate it, with the rear surface of the windows being coated with a soft, organic texture to diffuse the lighting.

+Beleschenko has written an 'Artist's view' of his creative process for the Architects' Journal, describing the artwork as "a combination of realism and abstraction", inspired by details in the decoration seen elsewhere in the building.
+For example, the coloured shapes are inspired by stained-glass windows located upstairs, while the grid backdrop references the building’s black and white floor patterns.
+The windows’ bright hues and decorative shapes collectively help give the room a positive and uplifting feel.

 The staircase originally featured stained-glass windows by Henry Holiday, completed in 1898.
 These were re-installed in 2017, a year ahead of the 125th anniversary of the building's opening, and are now positioned in the entrance to the Great Hall.
 Holiday's original 1897 watercolour designs for the windows are housed in the Prints, Drawings & Paintings collection of the Victoria and Albert Museum in London.

 The council chamber (now the reception room) has a high domed ceiling and elaborate wall-paintings by George Murray to Belcher's designs, representing the Triumph of the Law and Science bringing Order to Commerce.

 Frieze

 Thornycroft's frieze depicts groups of figures representing Arts, Sciences, Crafts, Education, Commerce, Manufacture, Agriculture, Mining, Railways, Shipping, India, the Colonies, and Building.
 The figure of the architect is based on Belcher and the sculptor on Thornycroft himself.
 The figure of the solicitor is H. Markby of Markby, Stewart & Co., who acted for ICAEW in its early years.

 When the Hall was expanded in 1930 the frieze was continued for another 50 feet by James Alexander Stevenson on the theme of the history of building.
 This is represented by British, Italian, Gothic, Byzantine, Roman, Greek, Assyrian, Egyptian and Prehistoric figures.

 For the Whitfield extension in the 1960s, David McFall completed three final panels.
 These depict Egyptians and the foundation of accounting, 19th-century men as the founding fathers of ICAEW, and four Renaissance figures including Luca Pacioli, the first person to publish a work on double-entry bookkeeping.